Michael Smiley: Career

 In 2014 Smiley played Colonel Morgan Blue in the Doctor Who episode "Into the Dalek".

 In 2019, Smiley co-starred with Elijah Wood and Martin Donovan in the film Come to Daddy directed by Ant Timpson.

 In 2020, he starred in Dead Still, a six-part Irish-Canadian television drama series, alongside Eileen O'Higgins & Kerr Logan.
-It premiered on May 18, 2020 on Acorn TV and May 15, 2020 Citytv.
+It premiered on 18 2020 on Acorn TV and May 15, 2020 Citytv.
 The series is a co-production between Ireland's Deadpan Pictures and Canada's Shaftesbury Films and is written by John Morton, and directed by Imogen Murphy and Craig David Wallace.

 In 2021, Smiley appeared in the lead role in The Toll, a Welsh black comedy film later released in the United States with the title Tollbooth.

-In 2025 he appeared in Alien: Earth as the character 'Schmuel'.
+In 2025 he appeared in Alien: Earth as the character 'Shmuel'.
+He also played Detective Chief Inspector Paul "Colly" Collins in Series 3 of the BBC's TV series Blue Lights.

 Personal life

 Smiley has been married twice and has four children: two with his first wife and childhood sweetheart Merilees, and two with his second wife, journalist/broadcaster Miranda Sawyer.
-He resides near Brockwell Park in Herne Hill, London.

 He shared a flat with Simon Pegg and Nick Frost in the 1990s.
 He is an avid cyclist.